FabricMC/fabric-docs/develop/data-generation/block-models.md

 The last step - creating an actual method you can call and that will generate the JSONs.
 But what are the parameters for?

-1. `BlockStateModelGenerator bsmg`, the same one that got passed into `generateBlockStateModels`.
+1. `BlockStateModelGenerator generator`, the same one that got passed into `generateBlockStateModels`.
 2. `Block vertSlabBlock` is the block to which we will generate the JSONs.
 3. `Block fullBlock` - is the model used when the `SINGLE` property is false = the slab block looks like a full block.
 4. `TextureMap textures` defines the actual textures the model uses.
 See the [Using Texture Map](#using-texture-map) chapter.